-ATM skimming is a fraud scam when criminals try to capture Debit card numbers by attaching an illegal card-reading device (skimmer) on a legitimate ATM.
+ATM skimming is a fraud scam when criminals try to capture Debit card numbers by attaching an illegal card-reading device (skimmer) on a legitimate ATM or POS (Point of Sale) terminal.
 Hidden cameras or a keypad overlay are usually used in conjunction with skimming devices so they can capture your PIN as well.
 These criminals can then use your card number and PIN to create duplicate cards and basically wipe out your account.

 - Inspect the ATM before you use it.
 Check for any tampering and wiggle everything.
 Gently tug the card reader.
 There should be no loose parts.
+Be alert for card readers that do not match the color and style of the ATM or have sticky residue and tape around the card reader and PIN keypad.
 If something looks suspicious or out of place don't use the ATM and report it right away.

 - Always cover the PIN pad with your hand.
 When entering your PIN on any device, shield your PIN from view of hidden cameras or people watching.